 Edward is currently studying assessment and placement practices in English as a second language courses at community colleges.
 As part of the Pullias Center for Higher Education at the University of Southern California, he is assessing psychosocial outcomes from a comprehensive college transition program for low-income postsecondary students at three universities in the Midwest.
 Edward collects and analyzes a variety of forms data including administrative data from colleges, longitudinal surveys, and interviews.
 Edward uses experimental and quasi-experimental analytical methods includingregression discontinuity, differences-in-differences, and instrumental variable methods.

 Formerly, Edward was a tenured economics educator at the Riverside Community College District in California where he taught for five years.
 During that time, he adopted Team-Based Learning™ and developed collaborative learning resources.
 Past research experience includes positions at the U.S. Department of Education and the International Monetary Fund.
-He holds a master’s degree in Economics from the University of California, Irvine, and a bachelor’s degree in Management Science and Engineering from Stanford University.
+He holds a PhD in Urban Education Policy from the University of Southern California, an MA in Economics from the University of California, Irvine, and a BS in Management Science and Engineering from Stanford University.

 Copyright © 2017-2019 W. Edward Chi.
 All rights reserved.